-In our method, we use CNFs to estimate the probability density function $f(t, x) = f_{T\,\mid\,X=x}(t)$ of $T$ conditioned on the patient covariates $X=x$.
+In our method, we use CNFs with parameters $\gamma(x)$ to estimate the probability density function $f(t, x) = f_{T\,\mid\,X=x}(t)$ of $T$ conditioned on the patient covariates $X=x$.
 For our method, CNFs have several advantages.\footnote{Most prior works neglect a proper estimation of the GPS by mainly using non-flexible parametric models \cite{Hirano.2004} or kernel density estimators \cite{Kallus.2018e}.
 Similarly, the varying coefficient network from \cite{Nie.2021} uses an additional density head but enforces a discretization.
 It is thus overly simplified and, therefore, \emph{not} reliable and \emph{not} continuous.
 Both are crucial shortcomings for our task.
-As a remedy, we propose the use of CNFs.} First, CNFs are universal density approximators \cite{dinh2014nice, dinh2017density, durkan2019neural, huang2018neural}, making them flexible and able to capture even complex density functions for dosages combinations.
-Second, CNFs are properly normalized, unlike other possible density estimators, such as mixture density networks \cite{Bishop.1994} or kernel estimators \cite{Bishop.2006}.
-Third, unlike kernel methods, CNFs are fully parametric and, once trained, the inference time is constant \cite{Melnychuk.2022b}.
-This is particularly important later in the third step of our method (Sec.~\ref{sec:reliablepolicy}): For each training step and training sample in the batch, the predicted conditional density has to be evaluated again under the updated policy, and, hence, a fast inference time of density is crucial to achieving a large speed up when training the policy network.
+As a remedy, we propose the use of CNFs.} First, CNFs are universal density approximators \cite{dinh2014nice, dinh2017density, durkan2019neural, huang2018neural}, making them flexible and able to capture even complex density functions for dosage combinations.
+Second, CNFs are properly normalized.
+Third, unlike kernel methods, CNFs are fully parametric, and, once trained, the inference time is constant \cite{Melnychuk.2022b}.
+This is particularly important later in the third step of our method (Sec.~\ref{sec:reliablepolicy}): For each training step and training sample in the batch, the predicted conditional density has to be evaluated again under the updated policy, and, hence, a fast inference time of density is crucial to achieving a significant speed up when training the policy network.

 In our method, we use \emph{neural spline flows} \cite{durkan2019neural}, as they allow for flexible estimation of multimodal densities, and, in combination with masked auto-regressive networks \cite{dolatabadi2020invertible}, we can extend them to multiple dimensions.
 This combination allows for fast and exact evaluation of the multidimensional densities.
 We also set the base density, $p(z)$, to standard normal distribution.
-The CNFs are trained by minimizing the negative log-likelihood loss $ \mathcal{L}_{f}= - \frac{1}{n}\sum_{i=1}^n \log \hat{f}(t_i, x_i)$.
+The CNFs are trained by minimizing the negative log-likelihood loss $ \mathcal{L}_{f}= - \frac{1}{n}\sum_{i=1}^n \log \hat{f}(t_i, x_i)$ .

 In the following section, we use the estimated GPS $\hat{f}(t,x)$ during policy learning in order to avoid regions with limited overlap and thus ensure reliable decision-making.